Borgquite/CertificateNotificationTasks/README.md

 Supported products:
  - SQL Server Database Engine
  - SQL Server Reporting Services
+ - Network Device Enrollment Service (NDES)

-You can use the script to perform certificate autorenewal, but also to configure both of these services for the 'first time' if you supply just the -NewCertHash parameter.
-As provided, the deployment script, and this feature, both depend on the certificate being created via Active Directory Certificate Services using specified Certificate Template names.
-The script uses template names of 'SQL Server' and 'Internal Web Server' respectively by default (update the script with your names!).
+You can use the script to perform certificate autorenewal, and also for SQL Server, configuring components for using a certificate for the 'first time' with just the -NewCertHash parameter.

+Some script functionality depends on certificates being enrolled via Active Directory Certificate Services with specific certificate template names.
+ - For SQL Server, the script uses template names of 'SQL Server' and 'Internal Web Server' respectively by default.
+This is not required when renewing certificates, but will be if you want to configure the 'first time' using the -NewCertHash parameter as described above.
+ - For Network Device Enrollment Service, the default template names for the 'CEPEncryption' and 'EnrollmentAgentOffline' V1 certificate templates are supported - but you can also set up custom names using V2 certificates if you replaced the defaults e.g. by following https://www.microsoft.com/en-us/download/details.aspx?id=46406
+If you are using Active Directory Certificate Services, ensure you update the scripts with the certificate template names you are using.

 If you are using a third-party Certificate Authority e.g. Let's Encrypt you can still use the Certificate Services Lifecycle Notifications feature.